-A dangerous villain or Anti-Hero, either a teenager or an adult, with a childlike nature, which creates a dissonance between innocence and savagery.
-Such characters can become repositories for Nightmare Fuel, especially if their childishness is never explained.
+A dangerous or at least unsettling villain with a childlike nature, which creates a dissonance between innocence and savagery.
+Such characters can become rich sources of Nightmare Fuel, especially if their childishness is never explained.
 Contrary to the term, many examples are not necessarily psychopaths in the clinical sense.
 Misaimed Fandom may not be out of the question, either; sometimes the character's more "Moe" attributes will be picked up on and subjected to Flanderization.

 The exact extent of the character's childishness will vary, and in general Psychopathic Manchildren can come in several varieties, with possible overlap.
 Such a character may:

-Actually possess a lot of power, intelligence, and/or prestige, but also have some childish qualities or behaviors, to fit in with a certain aspect of the story being told, or else advertise that there is something seriously wrong with him/her, to make him/her creepier.
+- Actually possess a lot of power, intelligence, and/or prestige, but also have some childish qualities or behaviors, to fit in with a certain aspect of the story being told, or else advertise that there is something seriously wrong with them, to make them creepier.
 These are most likely to be a story's Big Bad.
 These flaws are also often Fatal Flaws, and will be a meaningful factor in why what should have been successful plans fail, or why they walk into something that more sane and/or mature villains would have avoided.

-Be subject to a personal variation of Values Dissonance where violent, savage actions are viewed by the character in question in the same light as regular play is viewed by most real children.
-This variant is often an especially strong source of Nightmare Fuel due to the uncanny dissonance between his/her childish demeanor and the viciousness of his/her actions.
+- Be subject to a personal variation of Values Dissonance where violent, savage actions are viewed by the character in question in the same light as regular play is viewed by most real children.
+This variant is often an especially strong source of Nightmare Fuel due to the uncanny dissonance between their childish demeanor and the viciousness of their actions.

 When one of these is running a country or occupying a similar position of authority, you have The Caligula.